headlines-toolkit/ht-authentication-repository/README.md

 # HT Authentication Repository

-A Flutter package for managing authentication using the Headlines Toolkit.

 ## Overview

 This repository provides a standardized way to handle user authentication.
 It abstracts the underlying authentication client (`ht_authentication_client`) and provides a simple, consistent interface for interacting with authentication-related features.